Safeguarding

 Definition and Key Staff

-Safeguarding is about ensuring that everyone is safe from harm, safe from bullying, safe from people who could abuse, safe from discrimination or harrassment and safe from radicalisation.
+Safeguarding is about ensuring that everyone is safe from harm, safe from bullying, safe from people who could abuse, safe from discrimination or harassment and safe from radicalisation.

-Vice Principal, Mr. D. Piercy, is responsible for monitoring the strategic and operational effectiveness of safeguarding across the Trust.
+Mr. D. Piercy, is responsible for monitoring the strategic and operational effectiveness of safeguarding.

 Mrs. N. Lillywhite, is the Designated Safeguarding Lead (DSL).

-Mr. Y. Moyet, Mrs. M. Philp, Ms. H. Walden, Mrs. L. Rutter and Mr. S. Harrison are the Deputy Designated Safeguarding Leads (DDSL).
+Mrs. M. Philp, Ms. H. Walden, Mrs. L. Rutter, Ms. J. Greenwood and Mr. S. Harrison are the Deputy Designated Safeguarding Leads (DDSL).

 Safeguarding Contacts